History of Europe in Timeline

 1991: Dissolution of the Soviet Union

-With the fall of communism in Central and Eastern Europe in 1991, the post-socialist states underwent shock therapy measures to liberalise their economies and implement free market reforms.
+With the fall of communism in Central and Eastern Europe in 1991, post-socialist states underwent shock therapy measures to liberalize their economies and implement free market reforms.

-In 1993, the European Community transitioned into the European Union (EU), which established a parliament, court, and central bank, and introduced the euro as a unified currency.
+In 1993, the European Community evolved into the European Union (EU), establishing a parliament, a court, and a central bank.
+The EU also introduced the euro as a unified currency.

-In 1999, 12 of the 15 members of the EU joined the Eurozone, replacing their national currencies by the euro.
+In 1999, 12 of the 15 members of the EU joined the Eurozone, replacing their national currencies with the euro.

-In 2004, Central European countries began joining the European Union, expanding the EU.
+Beginning in 2004, more Central European countries began joining the EU, expanding it to 28 European countries.

 In 2004, Pan and Pfeil counted 87 distinct "peoples of Europe", of which 33 form the majority population in at least one sovereign state, while the remaining 54 constitute ethnic minorities.